richie-omondi/alx-high_level_programming/0x05-python-exceptions/README.md

 Even if a statement or expression is syntactically correct, it may cause an error when an attempt is made to execute it.
 Errors detected during execution are exceptions and not unconditionally fatal: you will soon learn how to handle them in Python programs.
 However, most exceptions are not handled by programs and result in error messages.

 The `print()` function in Python displays a message to the screen or another output device.
 The message can be a string or any other object that can be converted into a string.
-The `print()` function has several optional parameters, such as `sep`, `end`, `file` and `flush`, that can change how the message is formatted and where it is sent.
+The `print()` function has several optional parameters, such as `sep`, `end`, `file`, and `flush`, that can change how the message is formatted and where it is sent.
 In this case, `print(“”)` is used to print an empty string, which means nothing will be displayed but a new line will be added at the end of the output.

 The `end` parameter in the `print()` function is used to specify what string should be added at the end of the output.
 By default, the `print()` function adds a newline character (`\n`) at the end, which means the next output will start on a new line.
 However, you can change this behavior by passing a different string to the `end` parameter.
 For example, if you use `end=“”`, then nothing will be added at the end of the output and the next output will continue on the same line.